-I write about these topics because I find it liberating and motivating.
+I write about these topics because I find them liberating and motivating.
 What could be more wonderful than discovering more and more of our own potential to act?
 Much of what you have been told about Moshe Feldenkrais is a myth.
-That is good thing.
-Discover the man for yourself, however you choose to do so.
+That is a good thing.
+Discover the man for yourself, however, you choose to do so.
 And a great deal of what you have been told about the history of the Guild is a lie.
 That is fantastic!
-Not only do the emperors not have any clothes, they are not even emperors!
-Screw them and their lame rules made to serve their own egos, pocketbooks and confused epistemologies.
+Not only do the emperors not have any clothes, but they also are not even emperors!
+Screw them and their lame rules made to serve their own egos, pocketbooks, and confused epistemologies.
 You can do what you want with this work.
 It is yours.
 Use it as you see fit to make THE world and YOUR world better.
 The Method is yours.

 Thanks for reading.
 This blog post was just a warm-up.
 Much more is on the way.
-Be the first to read my blog posts and be deeply offended: join my email list.
+Be the first to read my blog posts and be deeply offended

 "Liberate your mind and your practice will follow." - Ryan C. Nagy

 From somewhere in Mexico.